-How to Use the Over clause to Create a Moving Average in BigQuery
+How to Use Window Functions to Create a Moving Average in BigQuery

 I typically use this blog to discuss Google Analytics 4, but I wanted to switch it up today and discuss a fresh new topic that we don't hear about too often these days: coronavirus.